Justin-Bento/portfolio-site/src/content/blog/post-3.md

 ---
-title: Communication and Collaboration for Front-End Developers
+title: Re-Building My Personal Website
 excerpt: Front-end development is not just about writing code; it's also about working seamlessly with others to create outstanding user experiences.
-publishDate: 'October 6 2023'
+publishDate: 'May 17, 2025'
 tags:
   - Web
   - UX